Nenkai/PDTools/PDTools.Files/README.md

     * MinimapSet - For minimap files within GT4 course/track files as 'GTCM' magic.
 Has textures and other parameters.
 Not finished.
   * PS3
     * CourseDataFile - Loads course packs from the `crs` folder.
-    * Runway - For runway files for >=GT5 to 7.
-Same deal, KDTree (used for raycasting?) hasn't been figured out.
+  * Runway - For runway files for >=GT5 to 7. **This is a versioned file.** Same deal, KDTree (used for raycasting?) hasn't been figured out.
 GTS/7 uses 64-bit pointers.
   * GT4ReplayData - Reads GT4 replay data (and camera params present within course files) with 'REP4' magic.
 Not finished.
 * Fonts - GT5/GT6 `.vec` font reader.
 Bit-packed and presumably sent to SPU (or shader) directly.
 We got lucky on this one as a regular game function that wasn't called had logic to read it.
 For most part done.
 * Models
   * PS2